amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 The base python environment has very few functions built-in.
 In order to power yourself up, you need to import modules with the functions you need.
-You only need to load a module once per script, so to make sure we load every module that we need, we typically put all import statements at the very top of a script.
+You only need to load a module once per script and, to make sure we load every module that we need, we typically put all of our import statements at the very top of a script.

 > ## Python Syntax: Modules and `.`
 >